reity/logical/README.rst

 logical
 =======

-Callable subclass of tuple for representing logical operators/connectives based on their truth tables.
+Callable subclass of the tuple type for representing logical operators/connectives based on their truth tables.

 |pypi| |readthedocs| |actions| |coveralls|